Burundi Travel Advice

 Burundi is one of the ten least developed countries in the world.
 As of 2014 Burundi has the lowest per capita GDP (of any country) in the world.
 Its lack of wealth can be attributed to a number of reasons: it has been hit hard by HIV/AIDS virus which has caused widespread poverty and strained medical services.
 The country further has a history of ethnic violence between the Hutu and Tutsi factions.
 A new constitution was established in 2005 and after which, the country elected a majority Hutu government.

-Visitors to the country should take great care to restrict travel to daylight hours.
+General travel advice for Burundi is that visitors to the country should take great care to restrict travel to daylight hours.
 Police and other officials may seek bribes so tourists need to be aware of this, and have emergency contact details of their embassy or consulate.

 The general level of crime is high in Burundi.
 There have been many reported muggings and hi-jackings, in most of these cases a high level of violence was used.
 Knife and gun crime is a regular occurrence.
 You should remain wary of your surroundings at all times.